Road Warrior Hawk: World Championship Wrestling (1993, 1995-1996)

-In August 1993 Hawk made sporadic appearances in World Championship Wrestling as a mystery partner of Dustin Rhodes and later as a replacement partner when Davey Boy Smith left the promotion but nothing permanent ever came of it, and Hawk left after Starrcade in December 1993.
+In August 1993 Hawk made sporadic appearances in World Championship Wrestling as a mystery partner of Dustin Rhodes and later as a replacement partner when Davey Boy Smith left the promotion and wrestling Rude for the WCW International Championship at Clash of the Champions XXV, and later appeared as a replacement partner for Sting at Starrcade 1993 when Davey Boy Smith left the promotion but nothing permanent ever came of it, and Hawk left after Starrcade in December 1993.
 In May 1995, he reappeared in WCW.
 In July 1995, he helped Sting in a feud against Meng and Kurasawa, but a proposed singles feud with Kurasawa fell through due to an arm injury (in kayfabe Kurasawa broke Hawk's arm using a cross armbreaker, to let Hawk rest).
 Hawk returned in January 1996, but this time, he also brought Animal back with him as his back had finally recovered enough for him to return to active competition.
 During that time, Sting and Lex Luger had won the WCW World Tag Team Championship and the Warriors challenged them, to no success.
 The rise of the New World Order precluded further challenges, and they headed back to the WWF.